Nevenall/foundry-advanced-layer-controls/devlog.md

   - you can move any canvas item here and only gms can see them
   - you can also switch to gm layer mode and anything you create will be placed there instead.

+## 12.28.2020, danb

+So, updates. when the layers init we get the data from settings and then what? we adjust our layers according to the settings? is that a reducer action? hold onto data. mm...
+We have to match existing state with setting state, but I want to do it only once.
+On, setup?

+## 12.30.2020, danb

+Ok, so we can propegate changes successfully, but we do have the issue with keeping things correctly in sync.
+If the GM sends a change and a new player joins we need the state to be correct especially to keep the UI correct.

+We need to set the initial state of the ui, and then respond correctly to updates.
+When something changes